ethereum/consensus-specs/tests/formats/kzg/compute_blob_kzg_proof.md

 ## Condition

 The `compute_blob_kzg_proof` handler should compute the blob KZG proof for `blob`, and the result should match the expected `output`.
-If the blob is invalid (e.g. incorrect length or one of the 32 byte blocks does not represent a BLS field element) it should error, i.e. the output should be `None`.
+If the blob is invalid (e.g. incorrect length or one of the 32-byte blocks does not represent a BLS field element) it should error, i.e. the output should be `null`.